 Comparison with others

 I think there is no need to explain why any IPv4 scan datasets are useful.
-Like in the case with DB leaks from some service — you can find something that crawlers of another search engine lost due to timeout or other network issues, or maybe missed intentionally.
+Like in the case of DB leaks from some service — you can find something that crawlers of another search engine lost due to timeout or other network issues, or maybe missed intentionally.

 That’s why I began by making a comparison of results for Netlas and other similar platforms.
 My goal was to understand how they differ in coverage, functionality, and usefulness for OSINT.
 Additionally, of course, to check how useful Netlas can be in general!